-We made no changes in our internal control over financial reporting during the fourth quarter of 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, other than changes in control over financial reporting to integrate the business we acquired in the ILG Acquisition, which included the acquisition of our Exchange & Third-Party Management segment.
-In the fourth quarter of 2019, we migrated a portion of the Exchange & Third-Party Management segment to our existing general ledger system; the remainder of the Exchange & Third-Party Management segment was migrated subsequent to the end of the fourth quarter of 2019.
+We made no changes in our internal control over financial reporting during the fourth quarter of 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, other than changes in control over financial reporting to integrate the business we acquired in the ILG Acquisition; such changes included the replacement of our U.S. payroll service provider with new functionality provided by our enterprise-wide human resources information system.